walidboughdiri/mf-maestro/README.md

 When you build your service applications, you should add to your process the automatic generation of manifest files.

-### How to build a microapplication to be compatible with MfMaestro
+### How to build a micro-frontend application to be compatible with MfMaestro

 	<a name="build-hello">*</a> The simplest application can be :